DimensionalArkBishops/DAB/notes.md

 Server: Gate of Madness
 Rep requirement: None

+We are a small, casual guild.
+Players who have less time to play or are new to the game are given priority when we decide what we are doing each night.
+Currently, our only events are Fractals/Dongeons and (attempted) Raids on Tuesdays, and Guiild Missions on Thursdays.
+Sometimes we will play WvW being a small roaming party.
+Overall, we are very flexible in what we do and never back down from a challenge.

 DimensionalArkBishops is a small guild in which members enjoy thinking outside the box.
 Doing away with standard builds, and operating as a well coordinated party, DAB can handle objectives normally meant for large groups.
 Using Teamspeak 3, even when not on the same game at any given time,